bhaskarborah/Marketing_Data_Analysis/README.md

 #### In a very competitive marketplace, companies must optimize their potential addressable market (PAM).
 Using market segmentation, the benifits are less wasted resources (time and money).
 It allows the company to target specific potential customers that would most likely turn into actual customers by learning their needs and wants and fulfilling them.

 "Market segmentation can help you to define and better understand your target audiences and ideal customers.
 If you’re a marketer, this allows you to [identify the right market for your products](https://www.lotame.com/finding-target-audience/) and then target your marketing more effectively.
-Similarly, publishers can use market segmentation to offer more precisely targeted advertising options and to customize their content for different audience groups.
+Similarly, publishers can use market segmentation to offer more precisely targeted advertising options and to customize their content for different audience groups."

-Say, for example, you’re a marketer who’s advertising a new brand of dog food.
-You could split an audience into segments based on whether they have a dog.
-You could then segment that audience further based on what kind of dog they have and then show them ads for food formulated for their dog’s breed.
-A publisher could use this same information to show content about dogs to people who have or like dogs.

-Market segmentation allows you to target your content to the right people in the right way, rather than targeting your entire audience with a generic message.
+"Market segmentation allows you to target your content to the right people in the right way, rather than targeting your entire audience with a generic message.
 This helps you increase the chances of people engaging with your ad or content, resulting in more efficient campaigns and improved return on investment (ROI)."

 [^2]: *What is market Segmentation?
 4 types & 5 benefits*.
 Lotame.
 (2021, March 4).
 Retrieved September 11, 2021, from https://www.lotame.com/what-is-market-segmentation/.2